-Congregations shall provide their priests, both female and male, with a paid leave of no less than seven weeks upon the birth or adoption of a child.
+Congregations shall provide their clergy, both female and male, with a paid leave of absence in conformity to New York State law.

 Every cleric receiving compensation must be enrolled in the Church Pension Fund and the congregation must accurately report the compensation and pay the pension assessment.
-See Schedule III.1 for information about pensionable compensation.
+To calculate use the Clergy Compensation Worksheet downloadable from the right sidebar.

-Congregations shall give their priests one month, including five Sundays, of paid vacation each year.
+Congregations shall give their clergy one month, including five Sundays, of paid vacation each year.
 Vacation time does not accrue, and must be used in the year it is earned.

-The congregation shall reimburse the priest at the current IRS rate for the reasonable and necessary costs of transportation and travel for required church business, including trips to the seat of the Diocese, after receiving from the priest adequate documentation of such costs.
-See also Travel mileage reimbursement.
+The congregation shall provide the reasonable and necessary costs of transportation for travel for required church business, including trips to the seat of the Diocese, after receiving from the cleric adequate documentation of such costs.

 9. Continuing Education

-Annual time allotted by each congregation to its priests for continuing education shall not be less than ten days, and expenses shall be a distinct budget line, set at a minimum of $500.
+Annual time allotted by each congregation to its clergy for continuing education shall not be less than ten days, and expenses shall be a distinct budget line, set at a minimum of $750.
 The benefit is to be used only for continuing education (and is not to be used in pursuit of any other purpose or as additional cash stipend).
-Time not used in one year is not to be carried over; however, money not used in a given year is to be set aside in a special account, and may be used in future years as needed (up to three years), either for continuing education or to help fund the priest’s sabbatical.
-Any such funds carried forward do not reduce the congregation’s obligation to budget $500 in continuing education funds in each and every year.
-(See also Funds for Continuing Education of Clergy.)
+Time not used in one year is not to be carried over; however, money not used in a given year is to be set aside in a special account, and may be used in future years as needed (up to three years), either for continuing education or to help fund the cleric’s sabbatical.
+Any such funds carried forward do not reduce the congregation’s obligation to budget $750 in continuing education funds in each and every year.
+[See also Funds for Continuing Education of Clergy.]

-All congregations shall pay a specific dollar amount for the moving expenses of newly called priests.
-The exact amount must be negotiated between the congregation and the priest, and included in the Letter of Call.
-The Office of Transitions Ministry of the Diocese is available for advice on this issue.
+All congregations shall pay a specific dollar amount for the moving expenses of newly called clergy.
+The exact amount must be negotiated between the congregation and the cleric, and included in the Letter of Call (Letter of Agreement).
+The Office of Transition Ministry of the Diocese is available for advice on this issue.

 Section B. Other Items Strongly Urged by Convention